Sessions overview

 }'

 You can add custom claims to a Stytch session by including the session_custom_claims argument on any authenticate method.
-This argument takes in a map where the keys are strings, and the values can be of any type.
-Custom claims are persisted on the session object and encoded in the JWT.
+This argument takes in an arbitrary JSON object - which may be represented as a map, dictionary, or object depending on your language of choice.
+Custom claims are persisted on the session object and encoded in the session JWT.

-To update a key in an existing section, supply a new value.
+To add or update a key, supply a new value.

 To delete a key, supply a null value.